UPPMAX/bianca_workshops/docs/intermediate/intro.md

 !!!- info "Learning outcomes"

-    - Know where to find an overview of topics discussed today
+    - I have read the topics discussed today
-    - Know where to find the link to the shared document
+    - I can find the link to the shared document
-    - Know where to find the schedule
+    - I can find the schedule

 ???- question "For teachers"